 Just as your hair requires sun protection, which is the same for your hair.
 You will need hair-specific sunscreens because they are unlike regular SPF which is too greasy and heavy for strands.
 The hair-specific sunscreens are lightweight, safe, and easy to use on the hair.
 They are also effective when it comes to blocking the damaging effects of the sun and chemically-treated water.
 Look for products that have UVA and UVB filters, such as anti-aging and color protection hair products.
 When you use it with customizable shampoo, conditioner, or also a leave-in formula, it can defend hair against harsh rays and chemical damage.
 At the same time, they will extend the life of your hair color.

 The purpose of a swim cap is to lessen chlorinated water exposure, so if you wear a swim cap, you can add another protective layer to your hair.
 In addition, when you combine the swim cap with soaked hair, it creates a tighter seal around the head.

 Tie it Up

 The way you wear hair on the beach or pool can have a huge effect on hair maintenance.
 You should keep your head out of the water, and make sure you do not wet your hair.
 The topknot, cute bun, or braid will prevent your strands from getting soaked in the pool water while you float around and start wading.

 Lather your hair in rich oil like coconut or argan before that.
 The oil helps create a slippery barrier that goes between strands and harmful water while providing an added layer of nourishment and moisture.

 This is how you protect color-treated hair while in the pool.
-Now, you can try keratin treatment by hairstylist Bethesda anytime.
+Now, you can try keratin treatment by hairstylist Potomac anytime.